 Now, we need to remove the formula from the filtered values.
 We use the DATEDIF function in column E, which is displayed in the formula bar.
 Let’s remove those formulas along with the filtered values.
 For this, again we have to follow some steps.

-- Firstly, select the filtered cells which contain the formula.
+- Firstly, select the filtered cells that contain the formula.

-- Secondly, press the Delete button from the keyboard.
+- Press the Delete button from the keyboard.

 - Lastly, this will remove all the filtered formulas along with values.